Brionconroy/coffee-social-react/README.md

-As a new visitor to the site, I would like to be able to make a booking and edit it acourdingly. i would also like to be able to login to the website so that i may find and edit my booking.
-As a returning customer, I want to be able to easily navigate the site and quickily find what I'm looking for.
-I would also like the ability to contact the Resteraunt directly through their website.
+As a new visitor to the site, I would like to be able to make a profile and connect with others on the site.
+I would also like to be able to login to the website so that I can view and engage with the site's content.
+I want to be able to easily navigate the site and quickily find what I'm looking for.
+I would also like to be able to share my own posts and reviews.